 We've got plenty of that craziness coming out of the White House already.
 We don't need another round of the same thing.

-Without good judgment, human kindness, clear forthrightness, abject honesty and emotional intelligence, Kamala Harris, we have no need for you.
+Without good judgment, human kindness, clear forthrightness, complete honesty and emotional intelligence, Kamala Harris, we have no need for you.

 Postscript: My cousin and I did a bit of friendly, cousinly and loving sparring on Facebook today over a sub-issue in this piece: whether or not busing has worked.
 I cite two articles in the hotlinks above that say no, it hasn't.
 One from May in the San Francisco Chronicle dealing with the Bay Area where Harris grew up; and the other published a day after the debate in the Washington Post that backs up Biden's contentions: that people didn't like it and that it was a failure.
 My cousin asked me to share this article from 2015--also in the Washington Post, that says forced busing has worked and is the key to desegregation.
 I turned a lot of these thoughts around in my head this afternoon, tumbling them to and fro.
 And one thing I didn't think of: Why in the world would someone like Kamala Harris, who had a mother from India, who was a renowned medical researcher with a doctorate, who went on to lead a medical program at McGill University in Canada; and a father from Jamaica, who was a renowned economics professor, also with a doctorate, who taught at four renowned universities--University of Wisconsin, Northwestern University, University of Illinois and who is today Professor emeritus at Stanford, need to be bused anywhere for educational enrichment?
 I don't believe that busing in the United States, whether in Delaware, Alabama or Berkeley, California was geared for children of families such as hers.
 Unless it was reverse busing?
 Or gifted program busing?
 Or enrichment for all students busing?
 She was not a disadvantaged child or an African American child.
 I hope that education, political and presidential election reporters can dig and find the nuance that led her to being bused to another school for desegregation purposes, and on what basis it happened.
 If anyone spots this sort of information, please put a comment on here and share it.